Hell Stone: Description

 The Hell Stone is situated at the head of a dry valley system in the parish of Portesham.
 The burial chamber is at the southeast end of a rectangular mound.
 The mound is 24 m long and orientated northwest to southeast.
 The mound tapers from 12 to 8 m in width from the southeast end to the northwest end, and it is 1 m high.
+The site has been designated as a scheduled monument.

 The chamber was badly restored in 1866 when eight men re-erected the stones, arranging them radially "rather like the slices of a cake" and supporting a large capstone.
 The chamber may have been, originally, a long rectangular one.
 A drystone wall runs across the mound, and a pond for watering livestock was dug close to the southeast end of the mound in modern times.
 The remains of another tomb, The Grey Mare and her Colts, is 1 + 1/4 mi to the west.